Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 Our scripts and analyses are split up into three experiments that correspond to three sections in the pub:

 #### Experiment 1: "Scaling"
-This set of scripts tests the ability of a simple MLP neural network to capture epistatic in a simulated genotype to phenotype mapping task.
+This set of scripts tests the ability of a simple MLP neural network to capture epistasis in a simulated genotype-to-phenotype mapping task.
 We generate data across a variety of genetic architectures, sample sizes, and QTL numbers to figure out how much data is needed for an MLP to learn epistasis.

 The directory for this experiment is: ```workflow_sims/alphasimr_scaling```